Manvi027/Ecommerce_follow_along/README.md

 --> In all the remaining pages acc the mail stored in global state using useSelector.

 This lesson helped in understanding how to use redux for global state management.

+**Milestone 33** 📝 :

+Learning Goals 🎯

+--> Learn how to create an JWT token.
+--> How to store the tokens inside the cookie.

+Steps for Milestone 33 -

+--> Download jsonwebtoken package using NPM
+--> Use sign method to create an JWT token with mail and ID --> Give maxAge to set expire time
+--> Add the cookie inside the response that helps you to store the cookie inside browser.

+This lesson helped in understanding how to create an JWT token and store it inside an token.